On the Whitney Extension-Interpolation-Alignment problem for almost isometries with small distortion in $\Bbb R^D$: Approximation by Euclidean Motions.

-Let $L$ be the linear map that sends the $i$th unit vector $e_i$ to $x_i$.
+Now let $L$ be the linear map that sends the $i$th unit vector $e_i$ to $x_i$.
 Then the entries of $L$ are at most $1$ in absolute value since each $x_i$ belongs to $B(0,1)$.
-Also from the discussion Example~\ref{e:exterior},
+Letting $|.|$ be understod as the rotationally invariant norm on alternating tensors of any rank or the operator norm on the space of $D\times D$ square matrices viewed as linear operators from $\mathbb R^D \to \mathbb R^D$ induced from the Euclidean norm on $\mathbb R^D$ or otherwise the Euclidean norm on $\mathbb R^D$, we have from the discussion in Section 6.2 and the above,